ceilfors/ceilfors.github.io/_drafts/continuous-delivery-with-chef.md

     Update the `source_url` in your metadata.rb to point to your build tag URL, which will be soon created in the next steps.

-- Git commit: Commit those changes we made so far.
+- Git commit: Commit those changes we made so far, including those done in the previous section.

 - Create a new build tag